Fang-/Urbit-By-Doing/README.md

 A dysfunctional programmer's guide to making things in Hoon.

+**Note that this hasn't been updated in a while.** It uses old Hoon syntax (which is still supported), and hasn't worked with the latest version of Talk/Hall in ages.
+The material within should still be enough to get you off the ground, but do keep its datedness in mind.

 ## About

 Urbit By Doing is a series of tutorials that focus on writing Hoon applications from scratch.
 They are targeted at developers with only a very basic understanding of Hoon.
 If you have worked through the [Quickstart](https://urbit.org/docs/arvo/) and/or [Hoon](https://urbit.org/docs/hoon/) docs, you should be able to follow along.
 If not, the tutorials aren't well-written enough.